jax-ml/jax/docs/developer.rst

 * Numpy
 * Scipy
 * Cython
+* six (required for during the jaxlib build only, not required at install time)

 On Ubuntu 18.04 or Debian you can install the necessary prerequisites with:

 .. code-block:: shell

- sudo apt-get install g++ python python3-dev python3-numpy python3-scipy cython3
+ sudo apt-get install g++ python python3-dev python3-numpy python3-scipy cython3 python3-six

 If you are building on a Mac, make sure XCode and the XCode command line tools